ALTIBASE/Documents/PatchNotes/Altibase_7.3/eng/Altibase_7_3_0_1_9_Patch_Notes.md

 - **Reproducibility** : Always

-- **Description1** : In a replication environment where `REPLICATION_MAX_LOGFILE` is set to 1 or higher,
+- **Description** : Fixed an issue where Give-up could fail when replication is in progress and records are being applied to the standby server in an environment where the `REPLICATION_MAX_LOGFILE` property is set to 1 or higher.
-   if the number of log files exceeds the value of the `REPLICATION_MAX_LOGFILE` property, a give-up is triggered during checkpoint execution.

-  This issue has been fixed where the give-up operation failed due to a timeout during this process.

 ### BUG-52213<a name=bug-52213></a> Improvement to Prevent Incorrect Accumulated Time in Statistics